gwleuverink/phost/README.md

 ## About

-Phost is an email debugging tool and local SMTP server, developed primarily in PHP.
-It leverages a powerful stack of modern technologies:
+Phost is a email debugging tool and local SMTP server, developed primarily in PHP. instead of sending your development emails to Mailtrap or MailHog, you can use Phost to debug your emails inside a beautiful self-contained desktop app.

+We leverage a powerful stack of modern technologies:

 -   [**Laravel/Livewire**](https://livewire.laravel.com/) -> For dynamic, reactive interface
 -   [**NativePHP**](https://nativephp.com/) -> Electron wrapper for PHP built apps